yods/vowvowvow/README.md

 # vowvowvow

-A Clojure library designed to ... well, that part is up to you.
+A Clojure play

 ## Usage

-FIXME
+This is a very rough cut library to make it easier to work with the Machine Learning library VowPalWabbit.
+The goal is to turn clojure data structures into VowPalWabbit compatible structure

+This is a very experimental project not recommended for use

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Yodit Stanton

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.